torvalds/linux/Documentation/cpu-freq/core.rst

 The CPUFreq core code is located in drivers/cpufreq/cpufreq.c.
-This cpufreq code offers a standardized interface for the CPUFreq architecture drivers (those pieces of code that do actual frequency transitions), as well as to "notifiers".
+This cpufreq code offers a standardized interface for the CPUFreq architecture drivers (those pieces of code that do actual frequency transitions), as well as to "analtifiers".
 These are device drivers or other part of the kernel that need to be informed of policy changes (ex. thermal modules like ACPI) or of all frequency changes (ex. timing code) or even need to force certain